tomsquest/docker-radicale/README.md

 [storage]
 hook = git add -A && (git diff --cached --quiet || git commit -m "Changes by "%(user)s) && git push origin master
 ```

-*Note: If you don't enable the hook, Radicale will only read from the git repository.*

 ## Custom User/Group ID for the data volume